Daniel Kaufmann (economist)

 Daniel Kaufmann is the co-founder and president emeritus of the Natural Resource Governance Institute (NRGI), which resulted from the merger of the Revenue Watch Institute – Natural Resource Charter.
 He is also a senior fellow at R4D, and at the Brookings Institution (non-resident).
 He is a visiting professor at the University of Sussex.
-He served in the international board of the Extractive Industries Transparency Initiative and in a number of advisory and governance boards on anti-corruption and natural resources and has been a member in high-level expert commissions such as at the Organisation for Economic Co-operation and Development, the Inter-American Development Bank and the Mo Ibrahim Foundation.
-Prior to that, he was a director at the World Bank Institute, leading work on governance and anti-corruption.
+He served in the international board of the Extractive Industries Transparency Initiative and is a member in a number of advisory and governance boards on anti-corruption, addressing state capture, and management of natural resources.
+He has been a member in high-level expert commissions such as at the Organisation for Economic Co-operation and Development, the Inter-American Development Bank and the Mo Ibrahim Foundation.

+In the past, he was a director at the World Bank Institute, leading work on governance and anti-corruption.
 He was also a senior manager and lead economist at the World Bank, writing and working on many countries around the world, and was a visiting scholar at Harvard University.
 He has also served in other councils in the past, including at the World Economic Forum.